 Benefits of a Data Strategy

 Research by EWSolutions shows that those organizations that have created and implemented an enterprise data strategy have realized the following benefits:

 Figure 1 – Benefits of a Data Strategy

 Data Management Disciplines in a Data Strategy

 Many organizations struggle with defining the disciplines to include in a data strategy, neglecting many important areas of data management that can enhance the value of the organization’s data assets.
-EWSolutions has adopted an Enterprise Data / Information Management framework that is based on the DAMA-DMBOK© framework
+EWSolutions has created an Enterprise Data / Information Management framework that is used by over 150 organizations.

 Figure 2 – EWSolutions’ EIM Functional Framework